 You don’t need a lot of resources to get started.
 When I first started photography, I used to get my friends to model for me.
 We would go to a charity shop to pick out some ‘fancy-looking’ dresses and take simple portraits in the woods and parks or in front of a random house in the neighborhood.
 It was an after-school activity and how I bonded with my friends.

-I’ve always considered the garments to be an important element of a photograph, either with bright colors and voluminous, flowy dresses that dominate the composition or complimentary pieces which add more depth to the image.
+I’ve always considered the garments to be an important element of a photograph, either with bright colors and voluminous, flowy dresses that dominate the composition or complementary pieces which add more depth to the image.
 It shaped my future engagement with fashion photography.

 Experimentation is key